 - The Friendship Project book – Bulk pricing available from Ave Maria Press.

 - Internet access to stream the free videos for each chapter found here.
-If you can’t stream the videos, you can purchase a DVD here. (videos coming soon)
+If you can’t stream the videos, you can purchase the DVD set here.

 - Optional: Download the free “bonus” material sheets:

 - Optional: Sign up for our e-mails (go to the bottom of this page for sign-up form) and like us on social media for more materials.

 Click on image below for printable PDF.

 - Watch the facilitator video here.
 Visit us online for more instructions on how to lead a group.
 Sign up for our e-mail list to receive important updates and blog posts from us.

 - Decide where and when the group will meet.
 Whether in your home, a coffee shop, or in a room at your parish—in the morning, afternoon, or evening—find a place, day, and time that works best for your group.

 - Promote your study group.
 Invite your friends, place an announcement in your church bulletin, and share about it on your social media.
 Download our free invitation to invite your friends and parishioners here.
 You’ll be surprised by whom God brings into your life to do the study with you.

 - Organize refreshments.
 Hospitality is an important part of a group study.
 Oftentimes we provide snacks, coffee, and tea for the first session and then ask the other members to take turns providing the refreshments.